-- (a) A candidate registered for a Bachelor's, Master's or Doctor's1 degree, other than higher doctorates, or a diploma or certificate, shall pay caution money and the fees for application, composition and graduation; and, where appropriate, the fees for qualifying examination, repeating, re-assessment, continuation, examination and compulsory residence.
+- (a) A candidate registered for a Bachelor's, Master's or Doctor's degree, other than higher doctorates, or a diploma or certificate, shall pay caution money and the fees for application, composition and graduation; and, where appropriate, the fees for qualifying examination, repeating, re-assessment, continuation, examination and compulsory residence.
 An applicant for admission to candidature of a higher doctorate shall pay an application fee; and upon admission to candidature, shall pay an examination fee.
 A candidate registered for the degree of Doctor of Medicine or the degree of Master of Surgery shall pay caution money and the fees for application, registration, examination and graduation.
-A visiting student shall pay caution money and the fees for application and composition.
-Payment of the Students' Union membership fee shall be compulsory for a candidate registered for a Bachelor's degree on full-time basis. - (b) The composition fee, which includes elements for registration, tuition or supervision, laboratory, workshop, library, health service, and other facilities offered, shall be payable in the following manner unless otherwise stated in the schedule of fees: - (i) by a candidate registered for a Bachelor's degree or a Master's degree by coursework or diploma or certificate: annually by two instalments by dates to be prescribed by the Registrar, the first during August to October and the second in January; - (ii) by a candidate registered for the degree of MPhil or PhD: annually by two equal instalments during the candidate's period of study as prescribed in the regulations governing the degree2; - (iii)by a candidate registered for the Diploma or Certificate in Chinese Language: annually by three instalments in September, December and March; - (iv)by a visiting student: in one single payment at the time of admission.
+A visiting student shall pay the fees for application and composition.
+Payment of the Students' Union membership fee shall be compulsory for a candidate registered for a Bachelor's degree on full-time basis. - (b) The composition fee, which includes elements for registration, tuition or supervision, laboratory, workshop, library, health service, and other facilities offered, shall be payable in the following manner unless otherwise stated in the schedule of fees: - by a candidate registered for a Bachelor's degree or a Master's degree by coursework or diploma or certificate: annually by two instalments by dates to be prescribed by the Registrar, the first during August to October and the second in January; - (ii) by a candidate registered for the degree of MPhil or PhD: annually by two equal instalments during the candidate's period of study as prescribed in the regulations governing the degree; - (iii) by a candidate registered for the Diploma or Certificate in Chinese Language: annually by three instalments in September, December and March; - (iv) by a visiting student: in one single payment at the time of admission. - (c) Caution money shall be paid by a student on first registration and shall be retained by the University as a deposit from which it may make deductions in respect of fees, fines, breakages, damage, loss and other charges incurred by the student; if at any time, as a result of deductions made, the balance of the deposit be inadequate to meet future charges outstanding, the student shall restore the balance therein to its original level.
+On withdrawal from the University, the balance of a student's caution money shall be set off against the graduation fee or, if the student is not graduating, be returned to the student.

-1 Fees arrangements for the three-year programme of the PhD shall normally be applicable to the degree of SJD.
+Fees arrangements for the three-year programme of the PhD shall normally be applicable to the degree of SJD.

 A candidate for the degree of MPhil or the degree of PhD will be liable for the continuation fee for each three-month period following the expiry of his period of study as prescribed in the regulations governing the degree.
-This means that a candidate registered for the degree of MPhil becomes liable for the continuation fee at the end of the twenty-fourth month of his full-time candidature or at the end of the thirty-sixth month of his part-time candidature; and a candidate registered for the three-year programme of the degree of PhD becomes liable for the continuation fee at the end of the thirty-sixth month of his full-time candidature or at the end of the fifty-fourth month of his part-time candidature; and a candidature registered for the four-year programme of the degree of PhD becomes liable for the continuation fee at the end of the forty-eighth month of his full-time candidature or at the end of the seventy-second month of his part-time candidature.
+This means that a candidate registered for the degree of MPhil becomes liable for the continuation fee at the end of the therty-fourth month of his full-time candidature; and a candidate registered for the three-year programme of the degree of PhD becomes liable for the continuation fee at the end of the thirty-sixth month of his part-time candidature; and a candidature registered for the four-year programme of the degree of PhD becomes liable for the continuation fee at the end of the fifty-fourth month of his part-time candidature; and a candidature registered for the four-year programme of the degree of PhD becomes liable for the continuation fee at the end of the forty-eight month of his full-time candidature or at the end of the seventy-second month of his part-time candidature.